 SIMPLE IRA

-The Secure Act 2.0 will now allow Roth SIMPLE IRAs, which work like other Roth accounts - you pay taxes upfront and so you won't have to pay taxes when you withdraw funds.
+The Secure Act 2.0 will now allow Roth SIMPLE IRAs, which may work like other Roth accounts.
 Check with your employer to see if they will offer one in the near future.

 Company-provided pension or profit-sharing plans